Reducing Storm Anxiety

 Reach out to your children:

 • Be calm and supportive.
-Find out more about how to strengthen your children’s emotional well-being both before and after a storm.
-Download Help Kids Cope (It’s free from Google Play and iTunes).
+Find out more about how to strengthen your children’s emotional well-being both before and after a storm by downloading Help Kids Cope (Free for Android and Apple devices).

 • Visit our Tips for Parents page for more.